brandensherman/reacto/balanced-brackets.md

 {} ---> match the characters '{' and '}'

+# Solution 2

-A more optimal solution would cut out early if it comes across a closing bracket that does not match the most recent open bracket.
+A more optimal solution would be to break out of the loop early if it comes across a closing bracket that does not match the most recent open bracket.
 That could look something like:

 ```js
 const opens = {};